Dakimakura

-A dakimakura (抱き枕; from daki 抱き "embrace" and makura 枕 "pillow") is a type of large pillow from Japan which is usually coupled with pillow covers depicting manga and anime characters.
-The word is often translated to English as body pillow, waifu pillow, or husbando pillow.
-Dakimakura are similar to Western orthopedic body pillows, and are commonly used by Japanese youth as "comfort objects".
+A dakimakura (抱き枕; from daki 抱き "embrace" and makura 枕 "pillow") is a type of large pillow from Japan usually coupled with pillow covers depicting manga and anime characters.
+The word is often translated as body pillow, waifu pillow, or husbando pillow.
+Dakimakura are similar to Western orthopedic body pillows and are commonly used by Japanese youth as "comfort objects".